 Trying to eat vegan but can’t curb your cheese addiction?
-Here’s how to give up cheese.
+Here’s how to give up cheese

-Cheese addiction is very real, and you may not realize just how addicted you are until you try giving it up.
+Cheese addiction is very real, and you may not realise just how addicted you are until you try giving it up.
 You might even find that when you try ditching cheese, your cravings intensify.
 You might even start daydreaming about cheese.